 Where?
-Spring Academic year meetings will be held at The Philadelphia School (See our Schedule page)
+Fall Academic year meetings will be held at The Philadelphia School (See our Schedule page)

 How?
 At PAMTC workshops teachers and mathematicians do not "learn about mathematics," nor do they "practice mathematics," but rather, they will "do mathematics."
 They will solve challenging, innovative problems and attempt a variety of approaches.
 These types of problems, we find, have a specific set of characteristics (see our Problems page for more details).

 Why?
 A body of growing research shows that when teachers have opportunities to collaborate and do mathematics, they learn from one another, develop greater enthusiasm for mathematics and their professional community, and strengthen their mathematical knowledge for teaching.
 As with most pursuits, you can deepen your appreciation of mathematics when you have chances to practice doing it within a supportive community.
 Teachers, today, don't have as much space in their professional lives to engage in doing real mathematics.
 One of our goals is to change the perception that mathematicians are specialists: we believe that anyone can become a mathematician!
 Real mathematics is lively and exciting: it involves inquiry, creativity, discovery, debate, and justification.
 In contrast, the mathematics commonly experienced in schools involves routine and repetitive practice of known procedures.

 - Kathleen Boyle, M.S.Ed., Middle School Mathematics Teacher, St. Denis School, Haverford, PA